Balancing speed and quality with AI

 • Normalise feedback — make it routine and safe, not personal or punitive.

-Add metrics like:
+Add metrics such as:

-• number of insights gained from user feedback
+• Number of insights gained from user feedback

-• % of improvements validated by testing.
+• Percentage of improvements validated by testing

 Visualise progress over cycles — show learning curves, not just deadlines met.
 Encourage post-mortems focused on what was learned, not what went wrong.

-Run “Challenge the AI” sessions - team members must find at least one thing the model got wrong or incomplete.
+Run “challenge the AI” sessions - team members must find at least one thing the model got wrong or incomplete.

 • Use bias-busting cards to check assumptions.